 Playing haptics can engage people's sense of touch and bring their familiarity with the physical world into your app or game. ~ Developer docs

-Thank you to Eddy Verbruggen for providing nativescript-taptic-engine as this continues it's evolution by streamlining the API and adding Android support, inspired by react-native-haptic-feedback.
+Thanks to Eddy Verbruggen for providing nativescript-taptic-engine as this continues its evolution by streamlining the API and adding Android support, inspired by react-native-haptic-feedback.

 npm install @nativescript/haptics